2.142.2 Service Catalog Management Process and Procedures

 Roles and Responsibilities

 1. Each process defines at least one role.
-Each role is assigned to perform specific tasks within the process.
-The responsibilities of a role are confined to the specific process.
+A role is assigned to perform specific tasks within the process.
+The responsibilities of a role confined to the specific process.
 They do not imply any functional standing within the hierarchy of an organization.
 For example, the process manager role does not imply the role is associated with or fulfilled by someone with functional management responsibilities within the organization.
 Within a specific process, there can be more than one individual associated with a specific role.
 Additionally, a single individual can assume more than one role within the process.

 Name Description

-SCM Process Owner The Process Owner is accountable for the overall quality of the process, it is performed as documented and is meeting its objectives.
+SCM Process Owner The Process Owner is accountable for the overall quality of the process, performed as documented and is meeting its objectives.
 The Role’s responsibilities include sponsorship, design, review and continual improvement of the Process and its Metrics.

 The role’s responsibilities include: